-116th Street is filled with chains, be it Dunkin' Donuts, CVS or 7-Eleven, but quietly tucked away in a tiny space, amidst all of the other shops, I stumbled upon a colorful gallery filled with unique pieces of jewelry, art and glass.
-Although everything inside the space is beautiful, it was the owners of Millennium, Bertram and Judith Romeo, that drew me in and kept me there for quite some time.
+116th Street is filled with chains, be it Dunkin' Donuts, CVS or 7-Eleven, but in the fall of 2016 Manhattan Sideways founder Betsy Polivy stumbled upon a colorful gallery quietly tucked away in a tiny space, amid all of the other shops, filled with unique pieces of jewelry, art and glass.
+Although everything inside the space is beautiful, it was the owners of Millennium, Bertram and Judith Romeo, who drew her in and kept her there for quite some time.

 Since they do not travel as much as they used to, they now recruit their friends to bring interesting pieces back from their trips to inspire them.
 They have loyal customers, but in order to keep them around, they need to "have something different to offer them."

-When I asked Bertram if after all of these years it was still fun, he immediately replied, "I still love every aspect of the business," and then smiled and said, "We grew up together and we are always together, and we like it this way."
+When asked if after all of these years it was still fun, he immediately replied, "I still love every aspect of the business," and then smiled and said, "We grew up together and we are always together, and we like it this way."

-My first encounter with Amy Ruth's, a Southern style restaurant in the finest tradition, was during my walk while documenting every place on 116th.
+My first encounter with Amy Ruth's, a Southern style restaurant in the finest tradition, was during a walk while documenting every place on 116th.
 The street is enormous, with many delis, convenience stores, hair salons and barber shops, but tucked between these are some marvelous hidden gems.
 Amy Ruth's is certainly one of them, although, "hidden" is debatable given that the restaurant usually has a line out the door.
 Once inside, I discovered that the space is endless.
 There are some smaller nooks, an upstairs area that is open on the weekends, and then a large catering hall for private events.
-The second time I visited Amy Ruth's, late on a Saturday morning, I brought my husband and friends, as I needed them to enjoy the same experience that I had had.
+The second time I visited Amy Ruth's, late on a Saturday morning, I brought my husband and friends, as I needed them to enjoy the same experience that I'd had.
 I loved every aspect of this restaurant.
 From the star-shaped paper lanterns hanging on the ceiling to the murals portraying well known African American figures — including President Obama, Whitney Houston, Michael Jackson and Serena and Venus Williams — to the variety of ages and cultures sitting at the tables, and, of course, to the excellent Southern cuisine, the restaurant offers a memorable dining spot for everyone.
 The opening of Amy Ruth's in 1998 was inspired by Carl Redding's time spent down south visiting his grandmother during the summer months.
 He chose to stand by her side day in and day out as she prepared meal after meal for her adoring family.
 Years later, he decided to pay tribute to this wonderful woman by opening up his own restaurant and naming it after his beloved grandmother.
 This warm family feeling is transmitted to guests as soon as they arrive.
 Waiting to enter, we began speaking with some of the patrons who were raving about the food.
 I learned that they queue up almost every weekend for the chicken and waffles — and every other waffle combination imaginable.
 Needless to say, our meal also consisted primarily of waffles, most of us opting for the variety of fruit toppings, and it was perfect.